baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 ```

 In the previous example, the `connectionURL` attribute points to the required
-value that is to be injected as `uri`.
+value that is to be projected as `uri`.

 ## Exposing the entries of a collection into the binding Secret selecting the key and value from each entry